20 iconic signature dishes you must try in Sydney

 Ricotta hotcakes with honeycomb butter at bills

 There’s nothing quite like a long, lazy brunch in a sunlit cafe with a group of your nearest and dearest to signal the start of the weekend.
 Sydney chef Bill Granger is credited with pioneering the Australian cafe scene and then taking it worldwide.
-From the original cafe in Darlinghurst to the always-popular Surry Hills outpost and beachside brunching in Bondi, there are now locations across the globe, and his fluffy ricotta hotcakes are the top order.
+From the original cafe in Darlinghurst to the always-popular Surry Hills outpost and beachside brunching in Bondi, there are now locations across the globe, and his fluffy ricotta hotcakes with banana and honeycomb butter are the top order.

 Ricotta hotcakes from bills